-- 2 in canned chipotle chiles adobo sauce
+- 2 canned chipotle chiles in adobo sauce

-- 1 tsp . ground cumin
+- 1 teaspoon ground cumin

-- 1 tsp . ground coriander
+- 1 teaspoon ground coriander

 - 1 cup grated sharp cheese

-- Salt and pepper to taste
+- Salt and pepper (to taste)

-Add potatoes to a large pot and add enough water to cover.
+- Add potatoes to a large pot and add enough water to cover.
 Add a pinch of salt to the pot and bring to a boil.
 Cook potatoes 20 minutes, until easily pierced with a fork.
 Drain.

-While the potatoes are cooking, heat olive oil in a dutch oven or large pot over medium-high heat.
+- While the potatoes are cooking, heat olive oil in a dutch oven or large pot over medium-high heat.
 Add onions and garlic and cook until the onions have softened, about 5 minutes.
 To the pot add the chicken stock, milk, chipotle peppers, cumin, coriander and the cooked potatoes.
 Bring to a boil, reduce heat to low, and simmer 10 minutes.

-Transfer the mixture to a blender (or use an immersion blender), add the cheese, and process until smooth.
+- Transfer the mixture to a blender (or use an immersion blender), add the cheese, and process until smooth.
 Season to taste with salt and pepper.

-In a small bowl mix together the bell peppers, cilantro and red onion.
+- In a small bowl mix together the bell peppers, cilantro and red onion.
 Add lime juice and season with salt and pepper, to taste.

-To serve, ladle the soup into bowls and garnish with a dollop of the pepper mixture.
+- To serve, ladle the soup into bowls and garnish with a dollop of the pepper mixture.